fraction

 Project coordination

-• AGENCIA ESTATAL CONSEJO SUPERIOR DE INVESTIGACIONES CIENTIFICAS Madrid, Spain
+• AGENCIA ESTATAL CONSEJO SUPERIOR DE INVESTIGACIONES CIENTIFICAS MADRID, Spain

 Consortium

-• KEUKEN & DE KONING BV Breda, Netherlands
+• KEUKEN & DE KONING BV BREDA, Netherlands

 • TEKNOLOGIAN TUTKIMUSKESKUS VTT OY Espoo, Finland